 When you also consider that most people avoid eating vitamin A-rich foods like liver, the case for taking cod liver oil vs fish oil becomes even stronger.

-People eating a high protein diet or those taking beta carotene supplements also have higher vitamin A requirements.
+People eating a high-protein diet also have higher vitamin A requirements.

 Vitamin D in cod liver fish oil